chaunceygardiner/weewx-loopdata/README.md

 1. The install creates a LoopData section in weewx.conf as shown below.
 Adjust the values accordingly.
-In particular, specify the `target_report` for the report you wish to use for formatting and units.
+In particular, specify the `target_report` for the report you wish to use for formatting and units and specify the `loop_data_dir` where the loop-data.txt file should be writen.
+You will eventually need  to update the fields line with the fields you actually need for the report you are targetting.
+If you know them now, fill them in.
+If not, you can change this line later after you are sure LoopData is running correctly.
+If you need the loop-data.txt file pushed to a remote webserver, you will also need to fill in the `RsyncSpec` fields; but it's best to fill that in later, after you are up and running.

 ```
 [LoopData]
     [[FileSpec]]
-        loop_data_dir = /home/weewx/loop-data
+        loop_data_dir = /home/weewx/public_html
         filename = loop-data.txt
     [[Formatting]]
         target_report = SeasonsReport